 No. You must choose between a REAL ID complaint driver license or a REAL ID identification credential.

-When REAL ID compliant licenses and ID credentials are available, your first or initial application for a REAL ID compliant driver license or ID credential must be done in person at a Driver Services Center.
-After receiving your REAL ID compliant credential, you may be able to use the online renewal service, Self Service Kiosks, visit a County Clerk office or the mail-in option to renew or be issued a duplicate of your REAL ID compliant credential.
+When REAL ID compliant licenses and ID credentials are available, your first or initial application for a REAL ID compliant driver license or ID credential must be done in person at a Driver Services Center or particpating County Clerk Offices across Tennessee.
+A list of partipating County Clerk Offices will provided here ahead of July 1, 2019.
+After receiving your REAL ID compliant credential, you may be able to use the online renewal service, Self Service Kiosks, visit a County Clerk Office or the mail-in option to renew or be issued a duplicate of your REAL ID compliant credential.

 No. There are no knowledge or skills testing requirements to apply for a REAL ID complaint driver license credential if you currently have a valid driver license.
 You may find a complete list of requirements to obtain a REAL ID credential here.